mfessenden/SKTiled/README.md

 ![SKTiled][header-image]

-> SKTiled is a Swift framework for using [Tiled](http://www.mapeditor.org) content with Apple's SpriteKit.
+> SKTiled is a Swift framework for using [Tiled][tiled-url] assets with Apple's SpriteKit.

 [![Swift Version][swift-image]][swift-url]
 [![Build Status][travis-image]][travis-url]